centreon/centreon/centreon-gorgone/docs/guide.md

     ```

 4. Client: uncrypts the server message with its private key.
-5. Client and Server uses the symmetric key+hex encoding to dialog.
+5. Client and Server uses the symmetric key+base64 encoding to dialog.

 The server keeps sessions for 24 hours since the last message of the client.